Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

         Go Right, Up, Down, Up.

     ??? warning "Isle of Armor Desert Gym - Warning - Spoilers!"
         ![Image title](https://i.ibb.co/LNbBpPy/isle-of-armor-desert-gym-walkthru.png){ align=right }
         Follow the red line to breeze through this gym!

+    ??? warning "Isle of Armor Slowpoke Mission - Spoilers!"
+        Check out the image of [Isle of Armor 4](https://ddaretrogamer.github.io/sword-and-shield-ultimate-plus-wiki/routes/Isle%20Of%20Armor%204/).
+        Look to the left of the Dojo for the 3 Slowpokes you will need to defeat.

+    ??? warning "Isle of Armor Max Mushroom Mission - Spoilers!"
+        Check out the image of [Warm Up Tunne (Isle Of Armor)](https://ddaretrogamer.github.io/sword-and-shield-ultimate-plus-wiki/routes/Warm%20Up%20Tunnel%20%28Isle%20Of%20Armor%29/).
+        There you will see the Max Mushrooms you need to complete this mission.

+=== "In Game Trades"
+    ### In Game Trades
+    Search for the Pokemon in the search bar to find the specific location of the trade.
+    !!! note "In Game Trades for All Starters"
+        - Trade Eldegoss For Chikorita
+        - Trade Carkoal for Cyndaquil
+        - Trade Drednaw for Totodile
+        - Trade Girafarig for Treecko
+        - Trade Kanto-Diglett for Torchic
+        - Trade Thievul for Mudkip
+        - Trade Dubwool for Turtwig
+        - Trade Flareon for Chimchar
+        - Trade Eevee for Piplup
+        - Trade Yamper for Shinx
+        - Trade Galar-Meowth for Snivy
+        - Trade Eevee for Tepig
+        - Trade Houndour for Oshawott
+        - Trade Drakloak for Chespin
+        - Trade Greedent for Fennekin
+        - Trade Corvisquire for Froakie
+        - Trade Leafeon for Rowlett
+        - Trade Galar-Zigzagoon for Litten
+        - Trade Galar-Yamask for Popplio